mehulkapoor020/IS601-EndTerm/competative-analysis.md

 # 2. Panera Bread

 ## Brand Archetype
-CareGiver
+CareGiver:
-    -First National restuarant chain to post calorie information on the menu.
+First National restuarant chain to post calorie information on the menu.
-    -Promotes healthy and clean food.
+Promotes healthy and clean food.
-    -Warm Green color gives feeling of comfort and and seems to be healthy.
+Warm Green color gives feeling of comfort and and seems to be healthy.
-    -Helps community to ensure their well being and health.
-    -promisses of becoming climate positive by year 2050.
+Helps community to ensure their well being and health. promisses of becoming climate positive by year 2050.

 ## Methods of Persuasion

 ### Reciprocity
 Reciprocity
-    - 0 delivery fee.
+0 delivery fee.
-    - free treat/bagel for becoming a member.
+free treat/bagel for becoming a member.
-    - Offering gift cards with benifits.
+Offering gift cards with benifits.

 ### Consistency
-    -consistently providing customers with healthy food options and warm experience.
+consistently providing customers with healthy food options and warm experience.

 ## Scope for Improvement